yuricainan/yuricainan/README.md

 ![Welcome to my GitHub](https://github.com/yuricainan/yuricainan/blob/main/Wallpaper%20(1000%20x%20200%20px).png)

 # 👋 Hello!
-I'm Yuri Caiã!
+I'm Yuri Cainã!

 Welcome to my GitHub profile!
 Here you will find information about me, my projects, and my work as a specialist in automation and development. 🚀